And it’s not because they are especially intelligent, or funny, or charming. Theirs is a different sort of attractiveness.

 Avoiding life, because of fear or any of these other habits, is not the way.
 It will not lead to happiness.

-This is such a beautiful quote by Anais Nin.
-Do you have any idea what it means?
-This quote distills the essence of projection into thirteen simple words.
-It is one of the most brilliant pieces of wisdom that, when understood completely, can liberate us from so much of our suffering.
+This beautiful quote by Anais Nin distills the essence of projection into thirteen simple words.
+It is one of the more profound pieces of wisdom that, when understood and realized completely, can liberate us from so many of our unnecessary conflicts and suffering.

 “Living one’s truth” or “speaking one’s truth” has become a little bit of a cliche in personal development and/or spiritual circles.
 It’s often mis-used as a justification for selfishness or reckless confrontation; but that is not at all the proper understanding of this concept.